yujinakayama/NAKPlaybackIndicatorView/README.md

 // and the `hidesWhenStopped` property is YES.
 // Thus, the view is hidden at this time.

-// The bars starts animation.
-indicator.state = NAPlaybackIndicatorViewStatePlaying;
+// The view appears and the bars start animation. indicator.state = NAPlaybackIndicatorViewStatePlaying;

-// The bars stops animation and becomes idle. indicator.state = NAPlaybackIndicatorViewStatePaused;
+// The bars stop animation and become idle. indicator.state = NAPlaybackIndicatorViewStatePaused;

 // The view becomes hidden.